-(5) One-third of the shares subject to the option award vested on January 10, 2021, and the remaining shares subject to the option award vest in 24 substantially equal monthly installments thereafter, subject to continuous service to us.
+(4) One-fourth of the shares subject to the option award vested on December 16, 2021, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

-(6) One-fourth of the shares subject to the option award vested on December 16, 2021, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.
+(5) One-fourth of the shares subject to the option award vested on May 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

-(7) One-fourth of the shares subject to the option award vested on May 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.
+(6) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.

-(8) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.
+(7) One-forty-eighth of the shares subject to the option award vest each month after February 15, 2023, subject to continued service to us.

-(9) One-fourth of the shares subject to the option award vested on July 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.
+(8) One-fourth of the shares subject to the option award vested on July 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

-(10) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.
+(9) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.